Polynomial functions on a class of finite non-commutative rings: Introduction

-Recently, authors have provided algorithms determining whether or not a given function is a polynomial function and if so, it obtains its polynomial representative on the ring integers modulo $m$ \cite{guhaalgo} and on any finite commutative rings~\cite{gabalgo}.
+Recently, authors have provided algorithms determining whether or not a given function is a polynomial function and if so, it obtains its polynomial representative on the ring of integers modulo $m$ \cite{guhaalgo} and on any finite commutative rings~\cite{gabalgo}.

-To investigate polynomial functions efficiently on finite rings, one needs some essential knowledge of those polynomials inducing the zero function on the ring $R$.
+To investigate polynomial functions efficiently on finite rings, one needs some essential knowledge of those polynomials that induce the zero function on the ring $R$.
 We refer to these polynomials as null polynomials on $R$.
 These polynomials are of great interest in this investigation.
 Because, for example, one can represent all polynomial functions by polynomials of degrees not exceeding $n-1$ whenever a monic null polynomial of degree $n$ is given.
-Another reason is the fact that null polynomials form an ideal of the polynomial ring over a quite large class of finite rings including commutative rings, rings of matrices over commutative rings, and local rings (see Section~\ref{sc2}).
+Another reason is the fact that null polynomials form an ideal of the polynomial ring over a quite large class of finite rings, including commutative rings, rings of matrices over commutative rings, and local rings (see Section~\ref{sc2}).
 Because of this, some papers mainly considered null polynomials (see for example \cite{Gilmnull,Banda,RogChain}).

-Beyond the significant impact of Kempener's work in the theory, the work of N\"obauer on polynomial permutations and permutation polynomials can not be underestimated.
-We can not here mention his enormous results in the theory and rather we give a limited brief description of his work and refer the interested reader to his book with Lausch~\cite{Nobook}.
-For instance, he obtained a condition determining whether a given polynomial induces a permutation of the ring $\mathbb{Z}_{p^n}$ of integers modulo a prime power (\cite[Hilfssatz 8]{perconmod}), and later he generalized this condition into any finite commutative rings~\cite{percondgen}.
+Beyond the significant impact of Kempner's work in the theory, the work of N\"obauer on polynomial permutations and permutation polynomials cannot be underestimated.
+We cannot here mention his enormous results in the theory, and rather we give a limited brief description of his work and refer the interested reader to his book with Lausch~\cite{Nobook}.
+For instance, he obtained a condition determining whether a given polynomial induces a permutation of the ring $\mathbb{Z}_{p^n}$ of integers modulo a prime power (\cite[Hilfssatz 8]{perconmod}), and later he generalized this condition to any finite commutative rings~\cite{percondgen}.
 Also, he expressed the group $\PrPol[\mathbb{Z}_{p^n}]$ as the wreath product of two of its subgroups~\cite{per1}.
-This structural result was first generalized into finite commutative local rings of nilpotency index $2$ by Frisch~\cite{suit} and finally into any finite local ring by~G\"orcs\"os, Horv\'ath and M\'esz\'aros~\cite{Gabor}.
+This structural result was first generalized to finite commutative local rings of nilpotency index $2$ by Frisch~\cite{suit} and finally into any finite local ring by~G\"orcs\"os, Horv\'ath and M\'esz\'aros~\cite{Gabor}.
 Further, some other papers considered the structures of subgroups of the group $\PrPol$ for the case $R=\mathbb{Z}_{p^n}$~\cite{per2} or for any finite commutative ring \cite{hakiunit}.